 - Download and install MongoDB from the official MongoDB download page or by using the package manager of your OS.
 Make sure to use the official MongoDB installation, because it contains the mongorestore command which is required for the recovery procedure.
 Also make sure to install MongoDB version 3.4 or higher.

-- Download the latest Baqend Community Editon from our download page.
+- Download the latest Baqend Community Editon from GitHub.

 - Install the Baqend CLI tool as described in the Baqend CLI guide section.